sentack/chatbot/README.md

   - Access to the ChatGPT 3.5 API.
 Make sure you have the necessary API credentials.

   ### Installation

-  1. Clone this repository to your local machine.
+  Clone this repository to your local machine.

-  2. Install the required dependencies by running the following command:
+  Install the required dependencies by running the following command:

-     ```
+  Copy
   npm install
-     ```

-  3. Set up your API credentials by creating a `.env` file in the root directory of the project and adding your credentials in the following format:
+  Set up your API credentials by creating a .env file in the root directory of the project and adding your credentials in the following format:

-     ```
+  Copy
   OPENAI_API_KEY=your_api_key_here
   GOOGLE_TRANSLATE_API_KEY=your_api_key_here
-     ```

-     Replace `your_api_key_here` with your actual API keys.
+  Replace your_api_key_here with your actual API keys.

-  ## Usage
+  ### Usage

-  1. Start the chatbot by running the following command:
+  Start the chatbot by running the following command:

-     ```
+  Copy
   npm start
-     ```

-  2. The chatbot will listen for incoming questions on a specific endpoint (e.g., `http://localhost:3000/chat`).

-  3. Send a POST request to the chatbot's endpoint with the following payload:

-     ```json
-     {
-       "question": "Your question goes here",
-       "language": "afan-oromo"
-     }
-     ```

-     Replace `"Your question goes here"` with your actual question, and `"afan-oromo"` with the desired language code.
-The available language codes are: `afan-oromo`, `amharic`, `tigrigna`, and `english` (default).
+  The chatbot will prompt you for questions.
+Enter your question in any language supported by Google Translate.

-  4. The chatbot will translate the question to English using the Google Translate API and provide a response in the requested language.
+  The chatbot will translate the question to English using the Google Translate API and provide a response in the requested language.

+  The chatbot will continue to provide responses until you enter "exit" to exit the program.

   ## Contributing

   Contributions to this project are welcome.
 If you encounter any issues or have suggestions for improvements, please submit bug reports or feature requests through the issue tracker.